-The most common form of CBD oil in Canada is a tincture.
-A CBD tincture is a small vial of CBD oil that has been diluted with another type of oil, called a carrier.
+The most common form of in Canada is a tincture.
+CBD tinctures are a small vial of CBD oil that has been diluted with another type of oil, called a carrier.

-This oil concoction is orally ingested.
 Tinctures bottles come with a dropper so that the oil can be easily administered.
 Either place a few drops on your tongue or add some to your hot beverage of choice.
-Many CBD oil tinctures have flavor added, like peppermint, vanilla, or lavender.
+Many CBD tinctures have flavor added, like peppermint, vanilla, or lavender.

 What Are Other Popular CBD Products?

-CBD comes in many forms, from potent tinctures to topical creams.
-The most popular CBD oil product is flavored tincture.
-This is the go-to choice for CBD users since orally ingesting CBD is convenient and hassle-free.
+CBD products comes in many forms, from potent tinctures to topical creams.
+The most popular product is flavored tincture.
+This is the go-to choice for CBD users since orally ingesting is convenient and hassle-free.
 However, there are many CBD products to choose from such as:

 Where Can You Buy CBD Oil in Canada?